MounirAia/Natour_Project/readme.md

 3. Set up the required environment variables (e.g., database connection URL, etc.).
 4. Start the application: `npm run start:dev`

-Please refer to the project's README or documentation for more detailed instructions on setup, configuration, and usage.
+Please refer to the project's package.json for more commands.

 ## Credits

-This project was developed as part of the "Node.js, Express, MongoDB & More: The Complete Bootcamp 2021" course on Udemy.
+This project was developed as part of the "Node.js, Express, MongoDB & More: The Complete Bootcamp 2023" course on Udemy.
 Special thanks to the course instructor, Jonas Schmedtmann, for providing an in-depth and comprehensive learning experience.

 ## Contact